 The exact mechanism of action is unknown but it is known to inhibit several bacterial enzymes thereby interfering with carbohydrate metabolism in bacteria.
 Nitrofurantoin has also been noted to cause inhibition of bacterial cell wall synthesis and DNA/RNA synthesis.

-Uses and benefits of Nitrofurantoin
+Uses and benefits

 Nitrofurantoin is, overall, a relatively safe drug.
 Side-effects usually occur due to long-term usage and include –

-- Eating disorder, nausea, vomiting
+- Eating disorder ( loss of appetite), nausea, vomiting

-- Darkening of urine.
+- Darkening of urine

 - Skin eruption – red, itchy bumps on the skin.

-- Hemolytic anemia in patients with glucose-6-phosphate dehydrogenase (G6PD) deficiency in red blood cells.
+This drug causes hemolytic anemia in patients with glucose-6-phosphate dehydrogenase (G6PD) deficiency in red blood cells.

 Contraindications of Nitrofurantoin

-- Nitrofurantoin should not be used in patients with significant impairment of kidney function.
+- Significant impairment of kidney function.